The First Day

 “Yes!
 I am.
 Because we’re about to have one of those conversations that never happened.”
 Both sit a little straighter.
 “First, confirm to me a couple of things about computers.
 Any computer system can be hacked, is that true?”

 Max grins, “This is true of government and military systems?”
-He gets two nods.
+He gets two nods of agreement.
 “Assuming the IDS alert is ignored, can you two get into the government and military systems?”